z33kz33k/mtg/README.md

 * Scryfall data management via downloading bulk data with [scrython](https://github.com/NandaScott/Scrython) and wrapping it in convenient abstractions
-* Scraping YouTube channels for videos with decklists in descriptions (or comments) - using no less than four Python libraries to avoid bothering with Google APIs:
+* Scraping YouTube channels for decklist-featuring video descriptions (or comments) - using no less than four Python libraries to avoid bothering with Google APIs:
     * [scrapetube](https://github.com/dermasmid/scrapetube),
     * [pytubefix](https://github.com/JuanBindez/pytubefix),
     * [youtubesearchpython](https://github.com/alexmercerind/youtube-search-python),
     * [youtube-comment-downloader](https://github.com/egbertbouman/youtube-comment-downloader)
-* Scraping YT videos' descriptions (or comments) for decks:
+* Parsing those descriptions (or comments) for decks:
     * Text decklists in Arena/MTGO format pasted into video descriptions are parsed into Deck objects
     * Links to decklist sites are scraped into Deck objects.
 42 sites are supported so far:
         * [17Lands](https://www.17lands.com)